shanemadden/shanemadden.github.io/content/ipset-for-performance-and-profit.md

 That's packets per second.
 People on the internet are jerks.
 We're pretty sure it was mostly SYN flood, but our mirror port couldn't keep up so we haven't gotten a great look at the traffic.

 Processing all those packets put something over the edge in the load balancers.
-It triggered a fun chain reaction; VRRP between the load balancers fell apart and they started fighting over the IP addresses, the switches got sick of it after a few minutes of both yelling gratuitous ARP with the same MAC and started doing [unicast flooding](http://en.wikipedia.org/wiki/Unicast_flood) of all those packets, which started causing havoc with other systems on that network.
+It triggered a fun chain reaction; VRRP between the load balancers fell apart and they started fighting over the IP addresses.
+At some point the NICs on the load balancers crashed, we're not quite sure what's up with that.
+The core switches got sick of it after a few minutes of both yelling gratuitous ARP with the same MAC and started doing [unicast flooding](http://en.wikipedia.org/wiki/Unicast_flood) of all those packets, which started causing havoc with other systems on that network.  *Cats and dogs, living together.* It was a bad few minutes.

 We went back and looked at what was going on with the CPU, and the cumulative effect of the increased evaluation of old rules plus the addition of new rules meant that the HAProxy process handing our most active listener addresses was pegging a CPU core even under normal load, and over half of that CPU time was due to iptables evaluation.
 Not so good.